 A total of 25,107 insects were collected from branch tap, bark brush, sweep netting, and visual observation sampling, and were identified in 19 orders and 110 families.
 The potentially invasive pests, olive fruit fly and olive psyllid were not detected in this survey.
 Key pests, potentially responsible for the most damage included the black scale, Saissetia oleae, and hornworms, Manduca rustica.
 Other arthropods with the potential to become secondary pests were determined to be Frankliniella bispinosa, Crambidae shootworms, and phytophagous Heteroptera such as Euschistus spp. stinkbugs.
 A potential non-target pest of concern was identified in the traps as being present and active in the olive groves was Homalodisca vitripennis, which is a vector of a serious bacterial pathogen of olive.
 Seasonal patterns of abundance were determined with the most pronounced associated with Frankliniella spp. thrips with greatest abundance associated with months when blossoms were present.

 This survey provides insight into integrated pest management of arthropods of Florida olive, including optimal monitoring stragety for potential pests of concern.
-Future Continued monitoring for potential pests of olive is warranted to protect the emerging Florida olive industry from significant arthropod injury and losses. /…something about trapping. nformation about optimal methods and timing for sampling is provided in your thesis.
-I am running out of good words but you get the idea.
+Continued monitoring for potential pests of olive is warranted to protect the emerging Florida olive industry from significant arthropod injury and losses.

 CHAPTER 1